 One third is engaging – tweeting to, replying, liking and retweeting with comment:

 The tone of voice you use is determined by your audience.
 It’s likely that your audience on Twitter is different to your audience on Facebook, Instagram or LinkedIn.
 For example, on Facebook your audience might be mostly women, many of whom are mothers.
 However, on Twitter your audience may be partner organisations, MPs and professionals.
 How you speak to these audiences will, therefore, differ on each platform.
 In this example, your tone of voice on Facebook might be warm, friendly and slightly informal (you may even use emoji) and your tone of voice on Twitter might be professional, more formal although still warm.

 Unlike Facebook, Twitter doesn’t give you any information in your analytics as to when the best time to tweet is.
 This is probably because, as Twitter is in real time, there is no ‘best time to tweet’.

 It helps you compare when you tweet against when your followers are most active.
-In this example, I should increase my tweets between 2 and 4pm and also between 9 and 11pm if I want more impressions (people seeing my tweets) and engagement.
+In this example, I should increase my tweets between 10 and 11am if I want more impressions (people seeing my tweets) and engagement.

 How long should our tweets be?

 The character limit for Twitter is set at 280 – meaning that you cannot tweet anything longer than 280 characters.
 Images, GIFs, Polls and Videos don’t count towards your characters but URLs do – they take up 23 characters.